mateiz/incubator-spark/docs/configuration.md

   <td>spark.akka.heartbeat.pauses</td>
   <td>600</td>
   <td>
      This is set to a larger value to disable failure detector that comes inbuilt akka.
 It can be enabled again, if you plan to use this feature (Not recommended).
 Acceptable heart beat pause in seconds for akka.
 This can be used to control sensitivity to gc pauses.
-Tune this in combination of `spark.akka.heartbeat.interval` and `spark.akka.failure-detector.threshold` if you need to.
+Tune this in combination of `spark.akka.heartbeat.interval` and `spark.akka.failureDetector.threshold` if you need to.
   </td>
 </tr>
 <tr>
-  <td>spark.akka.failure-detector.threshold</td>
+  <td>spark.akka.failureDetector.threshold</td>
   <td>300.0</td>
   <td>
      This is set to a larger value to disable failure detector that comes inbuilt akka.
 It can be enabled again, if you plan to use this feature (Not recommended).
 This maps to akka's `akka.remote.transport-failure-detector.threshold`.
 Tune this in combination of `spark.akka.heartbeat.pauses` and `spark.akka.heartbeat.interval` if you need to.